verana-labs/verana.io-website/content/page/build.md

 Unlike platforms you must subscribe to, Verana is technology that **any organization can operate, extend, and govern**.
 It’s not a service you rent; **it’s infrastructure you own.**

-- 🌍 **Open and accessible**: Free and open source, available for anyone to use.
+- 🌍 **Open and accessible**: Free and open source, available for anyone to use and extend.
 - 🔗 **Decentralized by design**: No single operator, no central point of control.
 - 📐 **Built on Open Standards**: Interoperable by design, ensuring long-term stability and compatibility.
 - 🛡️ **Neutral and flexible**: Works with any system, tool, or standard.